Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

 Fists clenching at her sides, Elsa's face flushed so hot she looked like she was going to catch fire.

-Reluctantly, Elsa lowered her eyes from Mrs. Summers', a move that made the woman puff up in triumph and superiority.
+Reluctantly, Elsa lowered her eyes from Mrs. Summers', a move that made the woman puff up in triumph.
 Anna looked up and Elsa flashed her an apologetic smile.
 The redhead smiled widely in return, blowing a small kiss.
 Pretending to catch the kiss and hold it to her chest, Elsa strode to the door, taking care to stay as far away from Mrs. Summers as possible.